kyutai-labs/moshi/moshi/README.md

 ```

-Similary, Moshi can be tested (with a GPU) with
+Similarly, Moshi can be tested (with a GPU) with
 ```bash
 python scripts/moshi_benchmark.py
 ```